Bruce Boxleitner: Film

-He has also appeared in several films, including Tron (in which he played the title role) and The Baltimore Bullet (1980) with James Coburn.
-He reprised his role in the Tron sequel Tron: Legacy and in the video game Tron: Evolution which was released alongside the film Tron: Legacy, as he did for sequel video game named Tron 2.0, and Disney/Square Enix crossover video game Kingdom Hearts II.
+He has appeared in several theatrical films, including Tron (in which he played the title role) and The Baltimore Bullet (1980) with James Coburn.
+He reprised his role in the Tron sequel Tron: Legacy and in the video game Tron: Evolution which was released alongside the film Tron: Legacy, as he did for the sequel video game named Tron 2.0, and Disney/Square Enix crossover video game Kingdom Hearts II.
 Boxleitner also voiced Col. John Konrad in video game Spec Ops: The Line.
 He also starred as Confederate General James Longstreet in the 2003 film Gods and Generals.
 He provides the voice of Colin Barrow in the animated science fiction horror film Dead Space: Downfall, based on the video game Dead Space.
-Other films he has been in include Kuffs, The Babe, Brilliant, Snakehead Terror, Legion of the Dead, King of the Lost World, Shadows in Paradise and Transmorphers: Fall of Man.
+Other films he has performed in include: Kuffs, The Babe, Brilliant, Snakehead Terror, Legion of the Dead, King of the Lost World, Shadows in Paradise and Transmorphers: Fall of Man.

-In 2011, he officially announced that he will reprise his role as Alan Bradley/Tron in Tron 3.
-July 2015 Boxleitner said that he is done with the franchise, as "it's been too up and down for me.
+In July 2015, Boxleitner said that he is done with the Tron franchise, as "it's been too up and down for me.
 I would rather not just keep going.
 I don't want to repeat my career anymore."